agardnerIT/killercoda_tutorials/opentelemetry-dynatrace-1-otel-basics/intro.md

-OpenTelemetry is powerful, but difficult.
+OpenTelemetry is powerful, but can be difficult.
 You've read the documentation and probably spun up a demo system.

 But a lot of that is "magic".
 A lot happens behind the scenes and sometimes it is useful to strip it back and start from the basics to truly understand what is happening.